2003 New England Patriots season: Week 13: at Indianapolis Colts

 Though Tom Brady had faced Peyton Manning twice coming in, this game marked the true beginning of the most celebrated quarterback rivalry in NFL history.
 The game was the Patriots' first meeting with the Colts since 2002 divisional realignment put the Colts into the new AFC South after 32 seasons with the Pats in the AFC East.
 The two teams stood at 9–2, the latest in a season two teams with nine wins had met.
 The Patriots raced to a 17–3 second-quarter lead behind scores by Mike Cloud and Dedric Ward.
 Following a Peyton Manning touchdown to Marcus Pollard with 12 seconds left in the first half, Bethel Johnson ran back the ensuing kick 92 yards for a touchdown.
-But the Patriots 31–10 runaway following another Cloud touchdown became an epic shootout as two Brady interceptions gave the Colts touchdown drives, and they tied the game at 31 at 4:39 of the fourth.
+But the Patriot's 31–10 runaway following another Cloud touchdown became an epic shootout as two Brady interceptions gave the Colts touchdown drives, and they tied the game at 31 at 4:39 of the fourth.
 Another monster Johnson kick return set up a Brady to Deion Branch touchdown, but after a Kevin Faulk fumble and ensuing Mike Vanderjagt field goal the score stood at 38–34 Patriots.
-A short Ken Walter punt led to a Colts drive to the Patriots goalline in the final minute.
-A heroic goalline stand led by Willie McGinest and Ted Washington stopped the Colts from scoring and the win left several Patriots visibly shaken; Rodney Harrison noted afterward, "I've never seen anything like this."
+A short Ken Walter punt led to a Colts drive to the Patriot's goal line in the final minute.
+A heroic goal-line stand led by Willie McGinest and Ted Washington stopped the Colts from scoring and the win left several Patriots visibly shaken.
+Rodney Harrison noted afterward that he'd "never seen anything like this."
 The two teams combined for 582 yards of offense.